-26.2 Standards and interpretations not yet effective
+27.2 Standards and interpretations not yet effective

-The Company has chosen not to early adopt the following standards and interpretations, which are relevant to its operations, which have been published and are mandatory for the Company's accounting periods beginning on or after 1 January 2018, or later periods.
+The Company has chosen not to early adopt the following standards and interpretations, which are relevant to its operations, which have been published and are mandatory for the Company's accounting periods beginning on or after 1 January 2019, or later periods.
 It is expected that the Company will adopt the new pronouncements on their effective dates in accordance with the requirements of the pronouncements.
 The Company is in the process of assessing the impact of these standards and interpretation on the annual financial statements.

-Standard Details of the development Effective date IFRS 9, Financial Instruments Finalised version, incorporating requirements for classification and measurement, impairment, general hedge accounting and derecognition Effective for annual periods beginning on or after 1 January 2018 Amendments regarding prepayment features with negative compensation and modifications of financial liabilities Annual periods beginning on or after 1 January 2019 IFRS 15, Revenue from Contracts with Customers Original Issue Annual periods beginning on or after 1 January 2018 IAS 12, Income Taxes Amendments resulting from Annual Improvements 2015 -2017 Cycle (income tax consequences of dividends) Annual periods beginning on or after 1 January 2019 IAS 23, Borrowing Costs Amendments resulting from Annual Improvements 2015 -2017 Cycle (borrowing costs eligible for capitalisation) Annual periods beginning on or after 1 January 2019
+Standard Details of the development Effective date IFRS 9, Financial Instruments Amendments regarding prepayment features with negative compensation and modifications of financial liabilities Annual periods beginning on or after 1 January 2019 IAS 1, Presentation of Financial Statements Amendments regarding the definition of material Annual periods beginning on or after 1 January 2020 IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors Amendments regarding the definition of material Annual periods beginning on or after 1 January 2020 IAS 12, Income Taxes Amendments resulting from Annual Improvements 2015 -2017 Cycle (income tax consequences of dividends) Annual periods beginning on or after 1 January 2019 IAS 23, Borrowing Costs Amendments resulting from Annual Improvements 2015-2017 Cycle (borrowing costs eligible for capitalisation) Annual periods beginning on or after 1 January 2019